zanadoman/SlayEngineV1/README.md

 ### Types
 slayTexture* - for storing a texture loaded with slayLoadTexture()\
 slayFont* - for storing a font loaded with slayLoadFont()\
-slayObject* - an object with x, y, width, height values, you can render it with a color or a texture
+slayObject* - an object with x, y, width and height values, you can render it with a color or a texture

 ### slayTexture* slayLoadTexture()
-It can load a image file and turn it into a slayTexture*
+It can load an image file and turn it into a slayTexture*

 ### slayFont* slayLoadFont()
 It can load a .ttf file and turn it into a slayFont*